 An SRA (Senior Residential Appraiser) appraisal is one conducted by a certified appraiser who is experienced in the analysis and valuation of residential property.
 The appraisal must be performed by an SRA on residential property no sooner than 60 days prior to the date of the gift and no later than the due date of the donor’s tax return in which the charitable gift will be claimed.
 The IRS requires "qualified appraisals" before donors are allowed to claim income tax deductions for charitable contributions.

-An ESA (Environmental Site Assessment) review is an environmental conditions inspection conducted on all pieces of commercial property.
+A Phase I ESA (Environmental Site Assessment) review is an environmental conditions inspection conducted on a piece of property.
 Residential properties do not require an ESA review unless an environmental violation is suspected.

-On average, the process of completing a real estate gift ranges anywhere from 90 to 180 days, providing time for all parties to accumulate the requisite materials prior to closing.
+On average, the process of completing a real estate gift ranges anywhere from 90 to 180 days.

 Unless it's been determined that holding the property will be in the best long-term interest of the University, the FSU Real Estate Foundation will hold, manage or sell the gift property in accordance with the donor's wishes outlined in the gift agreement which is executed in advance of the recipt of the gift.
 If the donor wishes for the property to be sold and for the proceeds to be applied to a specific academic unit or fund, the FSU Real Estate Foundation will market and sell the property and transfer the proceeds from the sale to the academic unit or fund selected by the donor.